danimelsz/RNODE/README.md

                  output_index="../testdata/015_MORPH_data")
 ```

-The function *splitOrdFromUnord* splits a Nexus morphological matrix into partitions of ordered and unordered characters based on a list of ordered characters.
+The function *splitOrdFromUnord* splits a morphological matrix into partitions of ordered and unordered characters based on a list of ordered characters.

 ```
 # Data input of list of ordered characters